openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 5. First Review: Software Planning Review

-Software requirements are reviewed.
+Software requirements are reviewed by following the checklist for Software Requirements Review.
 If the review is successful, move forward to the next step.
-If it's not, the software requirements have to be reworked with possible changes to the risk analysis and usage scenarios.
+If it's not, the software requirements have to be reworked with possible changes to the risk analysis and user needs.
 In that case, move back to the relevant step above.

 | Participants                            |
 |-----------------------------------------|